netxms/netxms-doc/admin/agent-management.rst

 Configuration
 ~~~~~~~~~~~~~

-Each config has a name, filter and config content.
+Each configuration has a name, filter script and the configuration file text.

- - Name just identifies config.
+ - Name just identifies the configuration.
- - Filter is check on config request to define witch configuration file to
+ - Filter script is executed on configuration request to define which configuration file to
-   give back.
-Filter is defined with help of :term:`NXSL`.
-To configuration are given
+   send to the agent.
+Filter is defined with help of :term:`NXSL` scripting language.
-   next parameters:
+   The following parameters are available in the filter script:

     - $1 - IP address
     - $2 - platform